katedobroth/test-doc/_sections/overview.md

 * The __AppCloud__ allows you to deploy any tool (e.g., analytics, machine learning, or proprietary algorithms), with secure access to data in the cloud.

-## Cazena Web Console

-Cazena's service can be managed from the Cazena web console.
-This documentation covers tasks that can be done from the console.
+This documentation covers tasks that can be done from the Cazena web console.
 These tasks are listed in the table of contents navigation on the left side of this screen.

----
-{:.end-section}